The safeguarding of young people and vulnerable adults is fully embraced by all York College staff and underpins the

-York College endeavours to ensure that during their time with us all students are safe from abuse or being harmed in any way.
-Within college this can include during lessons, social settings (e.g. clubs and societies), work placements or on educational trips & visits.
-Outside of college this can involve disclosures made to us regarding issues happening at home, work or from certain people.
+York College aims to ensure that all our students are safe from being abused or harmed in any way.
+Within college this can include during lessons, social settings (e.g. clubs and societies), work placements, apprenticeships or on educational visits.
+Outside of college this can involve any disclosures made to us about things that have happened at home, work or from certain people.

 • Progress Tutor

 • Student support staff (for example a Counsellor or Intensive Personal Advisor)

 • Safeguarding Officer